-Following MV12, operational gridded analyses from the European Centre for Medium-Range Weather Forecasts (ECMWF) were used to obtain the wind, height, and vorticity fields for the 1988 case study.
-A climatology of long-lived low pressure areas made use of ERA-Interim analyses (Dee et al. 2011).
-Tropical cyclone positions were obtained from the Joint Typhoon Warning Center and the Japan Meteorological Agency (JMA).
-Real-time Multivariate MJO (RMM) values1 (Wheeler and Hendon 2004) and the OLR-based MJO index (OMI; Kiladis et al. 2014)2 provided measures of the MJO state.
-Anomalies from climatology were determined using a 31-yr twice-daily mean state (1983-2013).
-Three measures of cloud and precipitation were used:
+Following MV12, operational gridded analyses from the European Center for Medium Range Weather Forecasting (ECMWF) were used to obtain the wind, height, and vorticity fields for the 1988 case study.
+A climatology of long-lived low pressure areas made use of ERA-Interim analyses (Dee and co-authors 2011).
+Tropical cyclone positions were obtained from the Joint Typhoon Warning Center and the Japanese Meteorological Agency (JMA).
+Real-time Multivariate MJO (RMM) values (Wheeler and Hendon 2004) and the OLR-based MJO index